Department: Community Support Programs

 - Associate’s degree or equivalent education with a minimum of 2 years of experience in a human service field.

-- Spanish language proficiency preferred.
+- Spanish language proficiency required.

 - Experience with survivors of domestic violence, sexual assault, teen dating violence and/or stalking.